M-PSK Modulator Baseband

 -

-If the Input type parameters are set to
+If the Input type parameter is set to

-Integer, specify the input signal elements as integers from to . -
+Integer, specify the elements of the input signal as integers from before . -

-If the Input type parameters are set to
+If the Input type parameter is set to

 | Data types |